 Friedreich’s Ataxia Research Alliance (FARA) is encouraging Reata Pharmaceuticals to submit a New Drug Application (NDA) for Omaveloxolone, which recently completed a Phase III clinical trial as a treatment for Friedreich’s Ataxia (FA).
 FARA is also urging the Food and Drug Administration (FDA) to consider approving the NDA.
 FARA has prepared a letter that will be submitted to Reata Pharmaceuticals and the FDA; they are looking for supporters to sign the letter.
-NAF submitted a letter of support.
+NAF submitted a letter of support (links to PDF).
 To date, FARA has received more than 40,000 signatures from patients, their family and friends, and rare disease advocates.
 We want you to sign on too!

 Why is FARA Sending this Letter?

 There are currently no approved treatments for FA.
 The MOXIe study included 2 placebo-controlled clinical trials and pre-clinical studies in FA.
 Data from the MOXIe trials showed improvement in neurological function in people with FA.